 Notepad and Pencil

-Some people prefer to take notes the old fashioned way.
-And that is by pen and paper.
+Some people prefer to take notes the old-fashioned way.
+And that is my pen and paper.

 So, bring along your best notepad and a supply of pens and pencils.

-Also, a sharpener and a eraser wouldn’t go amiss as well.
+Also, a sharpener and an eraser would help as well.

 2. Plan What You Want To Achieve!

-Experts from the genealogy field will be coming from all over the nation.
+Experts from the genealogy field will come from all over the country.
 There may even be international guests as well who will be speaking at the conferences.

-So, they are a great opportunity for you to find out more about your ancestry.
+So, they are a great opportunity for you to discover more about your ancestry.

 4 questions to ask yourself: